BorgXQ/continuo/README.md

 ## Development

+Discord bot login and channel discovery are in development on this branch.
+See [Discord setup](docs/discord.md).
+Discord audio streaming is not yet available.

 The desktop app uses **Electron Forge**, **React**, **TypeScript**, and **Vite**.
 Analysis uses **Python 3.11** and the packages in `requirements.txt`.

 On **Linux/WSL**, create a virtual environment, install CPU-only PyTorch and torchaudio, then install the analysis dependencies.
 Windows developers should follow [Building for Windows](docs/windows-release.md).